edwardmccormick/edwardmccormick/README.md

 - 💬 Ask me about: my time in the Navy!
 I love to share sea-stories and I find that a lot of them are still powerful leadership lessons for me ten years later.

-- 📫 How to reach me: ted.mccormick@gmail.com OR same @protonmail.com, for the security conscious.
+- 📫 How to reach me: www.linkedin.com/in/ted-mccormick or my nickname.mylastname@gmail.com OR same @protonmail.com, for the security conscious.

 - 😄 Pronouns: he/him/his